-US government to respond to SolarWinds hackers in weeks: senior official
+US government to respond to SolarWinds hackers in weeks: Senior official

-Most of the nine federal government agencies compromised by the massive SolarWinds hack have completed an independent review and those that have not will finish it by the end of March, a senior administration official said.

-WASHINGTON: The Biden administration will respond "in weeks, not months" to the perpetrators of the SolarWinds hack, who used the U.S. tech company as a springboard to compromise a raft of U.S. government agencies, a senior administration official said on Friday.
+WASHINGTON: The Biden administration will respond "in weeks, not months" to the perpetrators of the SolarWinds hack, who used the US tech company as a springboard to compromise a raft of US government agencies, a senior administration official said on Friday (Mar 12).

 "The third part of what we are doing about it is responding to the perpetrators of the attack.
 You can expect further announcements on that in weeks, not months," said the official, who declined to be named, in a telephone briefing with reporters.